centreon/centreon-documentation/fr/releases/centreon-commercial-extensions.md

 ### 20.04.1

-- Manage unlink platform from previous IMP trial to access to IT-100 free detition.
+- Manage unlink platform from previous IMP trial to access to IT-100 free etition.